-13.4 Release 1.8 (released Sep 30, 2022)
+13.1 Release 1.8 (released Sep 30, 2022)

-• Implement adaptive image updates based on block hash indices.
+- Implement adaptive image updates based on block hash indices.
 This works by adding an index file containing the hashes of each 4kiB image block in the image to the bundle and then using this to check whether a block is available locally during installation.
 If that's the case, RAUC doesn't need to download this block.
-Together

-- Add a slot type which provides atomic bootloader updates for SoCs (like the Rockchip RK3568) which search for a valid image at multiple fixed offsets. (by Matthias Fend) See the documentation for details. - Add a configuration option for additional arguments to pass to casync extract. (by Ludovico de Nittis) - Add initial support for desync (an alternative casync implementation). (by Ludovico de Nittis) - Add support for a RAUC data-directory on a shared partition.
+Together with streaming, this means that only a small part of the bundle needs to be downloaded as long as the changes are localized.
+See the documentation for details. - Add a slot type which provides atomic bootloader updates for SoCs (like the Rockchip RK3568) which search for a valid image at multiple fixed offsets. (by Matthias Fend) See the documentation for details. - Add a configuration option for additional arguments to pass to casync extract. (by Ludovico de Nittis) - Add initial support for desync (an alternative casync implementation). (by Ludovico de Nittis) - Add support for a RAUC data-directory on a shared partition.
 Unless otherwise configured, this is also used to store the central slot status data.
 See the documentation for details. - Allow setting a passphrase for encrypted PEM files via the environment (RAUC_KEY_PASSPHRASE). (by Marc Kleine-Budde) - Ignore meta.<label> sections in the manifest.
 The meta.<label> sections are intended to provide a forwards-compatible way to add data to the manifest which is not interpreted by RAUC in any way.
 Currently, they are just ignored when reading a manifest.
 In future releases, they will be accessible via rauc info, the D-Bus API and in hooks/handlers.

-- Avoid retrying on HTTP 404 errors during streaming. - Improve error handling during loop device block size configuration. (by Ahmad Fatoum) - Fix handling of empty partitions for boot-mbr-switch slots. - Do not attempt to take ownership of plain bundles if running as non-root. - Unmount seed slots if casync fails during installation. (by Jonas Licht) - Add missing test files to the dist .tar.xz. (by Uwe Kleine-König)
+- Avoid retrying on HTTP 404 errors during streaming. - Improve error handling during loop device block size configuration. (by Ahmad Fatoum)

+- Fix handling of empty partitions for boot-mbr-switch slots. - Do not attempt to take ownership of plain bundles if running as non-root. - Unmount seed slots if casync fails during installation. (by Jonas Licht) - Add missing test files to the dist .tar.xz. (by Uwe Kleine-König)